Siddharth-Bokil/pwn.college.siddharth/helloHackers.md

 # Intro to Commands

-### In this first challenge, the task was simple.
-I had to run a hello command and retrieve its output.
+### Run a hello command and retrieve its output.

 **Flag:** `pwn.college{0VfZEUYRzeLIlLsjs1Ve2zjbiSG.QX3YjM1wSN2EzNzEzW}`

 ## Process
-I use a linux environment and I didn't find any video explanation as to how to do the challenge from my terminal.
+I use a linux operating system and I didn't find any video explanation as to how to do the challenge from my terminal.
 Then I realised all I had to do was run
 `ssh hacker@dojo.pwn.college`
 in my own terminal **after** starting the challenge.
 Then I ran
 ```